essential-worker/essential-worker.github.io/_posts/2020-04-28-editorial.md

 subtitle: an editorial
 excerpt: COVID-19 has squeezed the last drops of legitimacy from our decadent ruling class.
 In this crisis, the revolutionary proletariat has no choice but to retake the historical stage.
 meta-title: The Essential Worker - an editorial
-meta-description: COVID-19 has squeezed the last drops of legitimacy from our decadent ruling class.
-In this crisis, the revolutionary proletariat has no choice but to retake the historical stage.
+meta-description: In this crisis, the revolutionary proletariat has no choice but to retake the historical stage.
 ---

 What use is democracy when 'freedom' means abandonment?
 What use is state power when the nation serves finance?